 - Computers will be sanitized before and after use.
 Please use hand sanitizer before entering.

-- ID Cards will not be collected at check-in to minimize contact.
-When you are finished playing, we ask that you let the arena associate know which computer you were using so they can check and sanitize the station before you leave.
+- When you are finished playing, we ask that you let the arena associate know which computer you were using so they can check and sanitize the station before you leave.

-- Users are encouraged to bring their own peripherals (keyboards/mice) for the floor computers due to the nature of the situation.
+- Users may bring their own peripherals (keyboards/mice) for the floor computers.
 Please let the arena associate know if you would like to use your own peripherals before choosing a computer station so they can assist.

 Frequently Asked Questions